Growth & Investment

 2021 Comprehensive Economic Development Strategy (CEDS)

 As part of our work with the Economic Development Administration (EDA), Networks Northwest updates the Comprehensive Economic Development Strategy (CEDS) every five years.
 A CEDS is a strategy-driven plan for regional economic development and is the result of a regionally owned planning process designed to build capacity and guide the economic prosperity and resilience of an area or region.
-The 2020 CEDS document can be accessed by clicking on the link below or picture to the left.
+The 2021 CEDS Document and accompanying appendices can be accessed by clicking on the links below.